CS816SPE/K8s-Lab/README.md

    2. Get the IP of the node you chose by running `kubectl get nodes -o wide`
    3. Now, get the port of the app by running the command `kubectl get svc`.
 Pick the port on the right side of **':'**
    4. Access the app using the IP and the port

+  For Mac users, run this command `kubectl port-forward deployment/nginx-dep 8081:80` in a new terminal and then you can access the dashboard at `localhost:8081`

 4. Delete one of the instances from the WeaveScope dashboard and see what happens